-METALS-London copper edges up after brighter U.S. jobs report
+METALS-London copper holds ground after brighter U.S. jobs report

-(Adds comment, detail; updates prices)
+(Adds detail; updates prices)

 By Melanie Burton

-MELBOURNE, July 10 London copper inched up on Monday after a solid U.S. jobs report buoyed hopes that an economic recovery is taking root in the world's top economy, spurring appetite for riskier assets.
+MELBOURNE, July 10 (Reuters) - London copper steadied on Monday after a solid U.S. jobs report buoyed hopes that an economic recovery is taking root in the world's top economy, although a stronger dollar kept gains in check.

-The data followed expansion in China's manufacturing sector in June, which also underpinned investor demand for metals.
+The data followed news of an expansion in China's manufacturing sector in June, which also underpinned demand for metals.

-"Although (China's) domestic market is weakening because of seasonality, it has not shown a very strong weakness, and also because of the improving macro sentiment ... people have seen some signs from the (Chinese) central bank trying to (increase) liquidity," said analyst Chris Wu of CRU in Beijing.
+"Although (China's) domestic market is weakening because of seasonality, it has not shown a very strong weakness, and also because of the improving macro sentiment ... people have seen some signs from the central bank trying to (increase) liquidity," said analyst Chris Wu of CRU in Beijing.

 "So that's why people are more bullish than expected ... for all metals, not just for copper."

-* LME COPPER: London Metal Exchange copper had edged up 0.3 percent to $5,846.50 a tonne by 0409 GMT, after small losses in the previous session.
+* LME COPPER: London Metal Exchange copper was little changed at $5,819 a tonne by 0705 GMT, down 0.1 percent, following small losses in the previous session.
 Copper prices have been consolidating in a narrow range of $5,800-$5,965 since late June.

 * JAPAN ECONOMY: Japan's core machinery orders unexpectedly tumbled in May and the government downgraded the outlook for orders for the first time in eight months.